FrigadeHQ/remote-storage/packages/js-client/README.md

 #### Can't anyone just guess a user ID and access someone else's data?

-Yes.
-For this reason, we recommend using a non-iterable UUID for your user IDs.
-This makes it nearly impossible for users to guess other user IDs and access their data unless they know the user ID.
+You can secure your calls to remote-storage by using a secret unique UUID generated with a package such as [uuid](https://www.npmjs.com/package/uuid) as your User ID.
+It is not recommended to use a sequential numeric ID or a user's email address as this makes it possible to easily guess other user IDs and access their data.

 Alternatively, you can create a simple wrapper/proxy API around remoteStorage that uses your own authentication method to verify the user's identity before allowing them to access the data.
 Then, you can pick a secure and secret Instance ID that is not publicly available to ensure that only your application can access the data.